Last Updated on July 21, 2021 by Dave Schoenbeck

 It’s straightforward – we all expect higher quality products and services to cost more.
 Think about prestigious brands like Mercedes Benz, Louis Vuitton, and Tiffany.

 Just like those big-name brands, your pricing should be aspirational.
-One of the disadvantages of discounts is that price reductions actually devalue your brand image.
-Instead of bolstering confidence in your business, you’re inviting customers to have a lack of confidence in your offerings.
+One of the disadvantages of discounts is that price reductions devalue your brand image.
+Instead of bolstering confidence in your business, you’re inviting customers to lack confidence in your offerings.
 This sets a dangerous precedent.

 2. Dropping your prices can lead to a price war.

-Another one of the major disadvantages of discounts is that it prompts customers to compare prices.
+Another significant disadvantage of discounts is that they prompt customers to compare prices.
 When you discount your products or services, you are forced to compete with bigger companies with a lower cost structure than a small business owner.
 Whichever price you set, someone can always do it cheaper.
 A simple internet search will lead your customers to many options, some of which might be cheaper than what you’re offering.

-You can’t win this game against a bigger competitor for long, and you will probably be undercut at some point again.
+You can’t win this game against a more significant competitor for long, and you will probably be undercut at some point again.
 It’s a malicious cycle that you should avoid.
 This kind of price war makes it very difficult to stay the leader.

 3. Dropping your prices kills your profit margins.

-Here is an example of one of the key disadvantages of discounts.
-If you have a 50% gross margin and cut your price by 20%, you have to increase sales by 67% to keep your starting profit margin.
-It’s pretty rare to see a sales spike that will offset a margin hit like that.
-To calculate the cost of price discounts in your business, try my easy to use grid.
+Here is an example of one of the critical disadvantages of discounts.
+If you have a 50% gross margin and cut your price by 20%, you must increase sales by 67% to keep your starting profit margin.
+It’s rare to see a sales spike that will offset a margin hit like that.
+Try my easy-to-use grid to calculate the cost of price discounts in your business.

 The only way to hold your profit margin is to reduce your cost of goods.
-How do you achieve that?
-By somehow cutting expenses or arm-twisting your suppliers to give you some cost reduction.
+How do you think you could do that?
+Somehow, cutting expenses or arm-twisting your suppliers will give you some cost reduction.
 Unfortunately, these tactics aren’t likely for small businesses.

 Reasons to Raise Your Prices

-Raising your prices – though sometimes uncomfortable if you’re doing it for the first time – can actually be a good thing.
+Raising your prices – though sometimes uncomfortable if you’re doing it for the first time – can be good.

 1. Great customers aren’t price shoppers.

 Think about your current client roster.
-Picture the ones you love the most – they value your services and relationship and are not the exasperating negotiators.
-Grade your clients; put them into A, B, C, D, or F categories.
-I guess that Ds and Fs are always looking for a cheaper deal – they aren’t loyal, and they require too much of your time.
+Picture the ones you love the most – they value your services and relationship and are not exasperating negotiators.
+Grade your clients into A, B, C, D, or F categories.
+I guess Ds and Fs are always looking for a cheaper deal – they aren’t loyal and require too much time.

-I have worked with many businesses that have raised their prices successfully without losing sales.
-In fact, my unscientific rule is that most small businesses can raise their prices by 10% with the loss of only a few customers.
+I have worked with many businesses that successfully raised their prices while maintaining sales.
+My unscientific rule is that most small businesses can increase their prices by 10% with the loss of only a few customers.

 Let’s do the math again.
-If you have a 50% margin and you raise your prices by 10%, you could stand to lose 17% of your sales before your profit would be reduced.
-Here is a fascinating chart that will show you how to calculate the impact of discounting and raising your prices.
+If you have a 50% margin and raise your prices by 10%, you could stand to lose 17% of your sales before your profit would be reduced.
+Here is a fascinating chart showing how to calculate the impact of discounting and raising your prices.

 2. Customers love long-term value more than a one-time deal.

-Try to add free items or premium service to the sale.
+Could you try to add free items or premium services to the sale?
 What result do you see?

 3. Work on delivering exceptional service to justify a price increase.

-You have a major advantage as a small business owner over bigger competitors: you can create a powerful service offering far superior to the “big guys” at a much faster rate.
+As a small business owner, you have a significant advantage over bigger competitors: you can create a robust service offering far superior to the “big guys” at a much faster rate.
 When you add value for your customers, they can easily rationalize a price increase.

 4. Understand your niche and fine-tune your offering.

-Larger competitors generally serve a wider spectrum of people.
-They need a bigger customer base to support their significant investment; however, this often comes at a cost to them, as they can’t give all their customers the support a smaller company (like yours!) can.
+Larger competitors generally serve a broader spectrum of people.
+They need a more extensive customer base to support their significant investment; however, this often comes at a cost, as they can’t give all their customers the support a smaller company (like yours!) can.

-Small business owners can cater to a smaller market by developing a highly tailored offering and personalized service, all of which can justify a higher price.
+Small business owners can cater to a smaller market by developing a highly tailored offering and personalized service, which can justify a higher price.

-If you need help with differentiating your business from others, sign up for my complimentary one-hour coaching session.
+If you need help differentiating your business from others, sign up for my complimentary video coaching session.
 Please fill out my contact form.

 Coach Dave